commonpike/rsinject/vue/README.md

 ## Using RSInject in your own project

-### src/modules/rsplayer
+### src/modules/rsinject

-Copy the module folder to `src/modules/rsplayer`
+Copy the module folder to `src/modules/rsinject`

 #### Edit the config.json
-It contains the `window.rsConf` that ReadSpeaker wants, plus extra settings for RSPlayer, including the `zones`.
+It contains the `window.rsConf` that ReadSpeaker wants, plus extra settings for RSInject, including the `zones`.

 Zones are areas to read within your app.
 Within each zone,
  - `zone_selector` defines the container for a zone